raiden-network/raiden-service-bundle/README.md

 ## Overview

-The Raiden Network uses a federation of [Matrix](https://matrix.org) servers as its transport layer.
-To ensure reliability, availability and neutrality it is desirable that those servers are being operated by multiple independent entities.
+The Raiden Network uses a federation of [Matrix](https://matrix.org) servers as its transport layer and a set of services for improved usability.
+This set of services is called the Raiden Service Bundle.
+To ensure reliability, availability and neutrality it is desirable that those services are being operated by multiple independent entities.

-Therefore we provide this repository which allows easy setup of such a transport server.
+Therefore we provide this repository which allows easy setup of such a service bundle.
 It uses docker and docker-compose for easy installation and upgrades.

 Currently only this single-server configuration is supported; in the future we may also provide configurations with services split among multiple servers.

 ### Used software